March 11 - 12, 2011

 Human rights norms are often studied as an independent body of law with tribunals dedicated to interpreting and enforcing those norms.
 However, human rights norms are also increasingly incorporated into the development of substantive law in fields as diverse as labor law, corporate governance, environmental law, torts, intellectual property, and armed conflict.
 The symposium brought together scholars in diverse areas of substantive law to discuss the impact of human rights norms in their fields.

 The conference was co-sponsored by the World Affairs Council of Northern California, Sacramento Chapter, the McGeorge International Law Society, and the American Branch of the International Law Association.

-The papers presented at this conference were published in Vol. 25 No. 1 of the Pacific McGeorge Global Business & Development Law Journal (June 2012).
+The papers presented at this conference were published in Vol. 25 No. 1 of the McGeorge Global Business & Development Law Journal (June 2012).
 The articles are available for download below (as PDF files).

 - Foreword by Richard J. Goldstone

 - Introduction by Linda Carter, Franklin Gevurtz, Raquel Aldana, Rachael E. Salcido, Michael S. Mireles, Julie Davies, John Cary Sims, and Omar Dajani

 - Distinguished Jurist Panel: Insights and Perspectives on the History and Development of Human Rights Norms by Panelists: Justice Richard Goldstone and Judge Fausto Pocar

 - Corporations and the European Convention on Human Rights by Winfried H.A.M. van den Muijsenbergh and Sam Rezai